Clayton, North Carolina

 Clayton is a town in Johnston County, North Carolina, United States, and is considered a suburb of Raleigh.
 As of 2020, Clayton's population was 26,307, up from 16,116 at the 2010 census.
 By 2024, the town's estimated population was 30,621.
 Much of that growth can be attributed to the town's proximity to the Research Triangle area and access to major highways such as I-40 and US 70.

+History

+In 1701, English surveyor John Lawson, who was traveling down the Neuse River from Charleston, South Carolina, first visited the Clayton area, on his way to the Piedmont and eastern North Carolina.
+Four years later, the region was incorporated into Craven County, which then stretched west of New Bern to the Pacific Ocean.
+In the early eighteenth century, the area had been largely inhabited by the Tuscarora tribe, who in 1711 were defeated by European settlers and their Native American allies and forced to leave the area, then part of the Province of Carolina.

 Geography

 Clayton is in western Johnston County, with small portions extending into Wake County.
 In 2006, construction began on the Highway 70 Clayton Bypass, a 10.5 mi stretch from Interstate 40 along the southern portion of Clayton to Highway 70 business southeast of town.
 It was completed in June 2008.
 US 70 leads southeast 13 mi to Interstate 95 at Smithfield.
 Downtown Raleigh is 16 mi northwest of Clayton via US 70 Business and Interstate 40.
 Many local unincorporated communities outside of the town limits use Clayton mailing addresses, including Cleveland, Powhatan, and Flowers.

 According to the U.S. Census Bureau, as of the 2010 census the town had an area of 35.05 sqkm, of which 34.99 sqkm were land and 0.06 sqkm, or 0.16%, were water.
 The town is part of the Neuse River watershed.
 The town limits now extend northeast to the Neuse River and beyond.

 Town Hall is located at 111 East Second Street and is shared with The Clayton Center, a performing arts and conference center.